yjg30737/pyqt-find-replace-text-widget/README.md

 Result

 Note: Button icons in preview are obsolete.
+Back then button icons were PNG, but now these are brand-new good looking SVG!

 https://user-images.githubusercontent.com/55078043/146636169-eccd62b4-7964-40c1-a6c6-4fc813778a1e.mp4